sempruijs/coding-with-eyes-closed/README.md

 This will run a local server with the book and opens it in the default browser.

-Thank you for contributing ♥
+Thank you for contributing! ♥

 ### License